 Cerebral Metabolism and Blood Flow

 Comprehension of HCA mandates a fundamental understanding of cerebral metabolism and blood flow.
 The metabolic rate and energy requirements of the brain are approximately 7.5 times the metabolism of non-nervous system tissues.
-The brain depends upon the aerobic process of glycolysis for energy and is estimated to have only a 2-minute supply of glucose stored as glycogen in neurons at ...
+The brain depends upon the aerobic process of glycolysis for energy and is estimated to have only a 2-minute supply of glucose stored as glycogen ...